-‘Neither Alternative Was Good News’: An Immunologist Traces the Spread of P.1, the Brazilian COVID Variant
+‘Neither Alternative Was Good News’: A Brazilian Immunologist Traces the Spread of the P.1 COVID Variant

 There are currently more than 1,200 variant lineages of the COVID-19 coronavirus identified in the world.
 Viruses are constantly mutating, so any mutation from the original strain identified in Wuhan, China, is considered a variant.
 The more times COVID-19 is transmitted from person to person, the higher the risk of mutations.

 But not all variants are of equal concern to public health experts, who focus on the ones that could make COVID-19 more transmissible, more severe or that could interfere with vaccine efficacy or testing accuracy.

 Of those 1,200 lineages, the CDC reports five variants of concern circulating in the United States.
 B.1.1.7 — the most prevalent in the U.S., at 53,819 cases — was first reported in Kent, in southeastern England, in December 2020.
 It spread rapidly across the UK and then on to more than 100 countries.
 P.1, the second most common variant in the U.S. at 2,598 cases, was first reported on Jan.
 10, 2021, in Japanese travelers returning to Tokyo from Manaus, Brazil.

 Home to 2 million people, Manaus’ makeshift cemeteries appear in the new FRONTLINE documentary The Virus That Shook the World.
 Brazil is second only to the U.S. in total number of COVID-19 deaths, with P.1 — first identified in the U.S. on Jan.
 26, when a Minnesota patient fell ill after a trip to Brazil — causing most of Brazil’s new infections in March and April.
 P.1 has also been responsible for roughly 30% of the country’s nearly 400,000 deaths to date, according to Brasil.io, a collaborative dashboard.